MikeMcQuaid/HookHand/README.md

 ## Configuration Environment Variables
 - `REQUEST_TIMEOUT`: the time a script is allowed to run for before being killed.
 Defaults to 25 seconds.
+- `SCRIPTS_DIR`: a path to the directory either storing the scripts or a destination to clone `SCRIPTS_GIT_REPO` into.
+Defaults to `./scripts/` relative to the working directory.
 - `SCRIPTS_GIT_REPO`: the Git repository to clone for scripts.
 - `SCRIPTS_GIT_USERNAME`: the HTTP username for accessing the Git repository.
 Alternatively, a GitHub personal access token.
 - `SCRIPTS_GIT_PASSWORD`: the HTTP password for accessing the Git repository.